 Garmin Body Battery is the fitness brand's proprietary metric for measuring your current energy level based on past workouts, heart rate variability, sleep and stress tracking, diet and hydration, and other information.
 Most Garmin watches support it, so you can judge how hard to work out on a given day.

 Garmin Body Battery, explained

 Garmin watches collect an intense amount of data from your body, and not just during workouts.
 Trends in your heart rate, breathing, stress, and sleep, coupled with metrics like VO2 Max, can tell Garmin exactly what kind of bodily signals you should be giving off in ideal conditions — and what your actual health data signals about your current energy level.

-Your Garmin Body Battery score is calculated after about a week of wearing your watch.
+Your Garmin Body Battery score is calculated after about a week of wearing your watch, including at night.
 At that point, it'll have a baseline of your body's health conditions, so it can estimate your average battery gains and losses even if you take your watch off for a while.
 Garmin will then need a full day to recalculate your Body Battery score to current accuracy.

 Scores are measured between 0 and 100, along with a "Charged" and "Drained" score every day.
 While you obviously want a high Garmin Body Battery level, it will naturally drain during the day and quickly drain during workouts, especially those with a high training load.
 Garmin says that ideally, your charge and drain will be the same on a given day; a higher drain is obviously hard on your body, but a higher charge signals you could be working out harder.